avanijadeja/svg-logo-maker/README.md

 # Usage

-Must have terminal to use.
+Must have terminal to use.install inquirer and jest.

 Here I attached some screenshots, links.
 ![validation for text on logo](./Assets/validation%20error%20for%20text.png)
 ![npm run test](./Assets/npm%20run%20test.png)